 Where You’ll Find It: coffee, tea, soft drinks, energy drinks, and sometimes chocolate

-If you have a sweet tooth, then you’ll probably find solace in your favorite candies when you’re feeling anxious or depressed.
+If you have a sweet tooth, then you’ll probably find solace in your favorite candies when you’re feeling especially stressed.
 They can give you a short-term lift as refined sugars are quickly absorbed into the bloodstream, but this is followed by lethargic lows.
 Your body does require sugar, just not the refined sugars contained in those candies you crave.
 As part of an anti-anxiety diet, try swapping sweets with fresh fruit, such as peaches, plums or blueberries, which are chock full of good sugars and nutrients.

 Where You’ll Find It: Candy!

-As with everything, moderation is key, and when it comes to alcohol and anxiety, there are a few things worth bearing in mind.
+As with everything, moderation is key, and when it comes to alcohol, there are a few things worth bearing in mind.
 Although you may feel like a few beers or a glass of wine after work can help alleviate stress, you must remember that alcohol is a depressant.
 And, like caffeine, alcohol is also a diuretic, meaning it can leave you feeling dehydrated and sluggish.
 If you don’t want to cut out alcohol completely, you should switch from beers and spirits to red wine.
 With moderate consumption, red wine has been shown to promote health and longevity.

 Where You’ll Find It: beer, wine, and spirits